Acrobunch

 Acrobunch (魔境伝説アクロバンチ, Makyō Densetsu Akurobanchi) is a mecha anime series aired in 1982.
 There were 24 episodes.
-It is also referred to as "Demon Region Legendary Acrobunch", "'Demon Regions Legend Acrobunch", "'Ruins Legend Acrobunch", "'Acrobanch".
+It is also referred to as "Demon Region Legendary Acrobunch", "Demon Regions Legend Acrobunch", "Ruins Legend Acrobunch" and "Acrobanch".

+The series has a treasure hunting theme, with its heroes and villains searching for the treasure of Quetzalcoatl.

 Story

-Led by scientist Tatsuya Randou, the Randou family undertakes a journey around the globe in order to search out ancient ruins to uncover the legend of Quetzalcoatl, which unlocks the key to a fabulous treasure.
+Led by scientist Tatsuya Randou, the treasure hunting Randou family undertakes a journey around the globe in order to search out ancient ruins to uncover the legend of Quetzalcoatl, which unlocks the key to a fabulous treasure.
 However, tailing the Randou family is Goblin, an evil organisation that covets the legendary treasure for itself.
-The Randou family has the secret weapon of super robot Acrobunch.
+The Randou family has the secret weapon, the super robot Acrobunch.
 It becomes a race around the world of who finds the treasure first.

 Concept

-Acrobanch was an anime pushed out to capitalize on the archeological adventure craze that was occurring in Hollywood at the time.
+Acrobunch was an anime pushed out to capitalize on the archeological adventure craze that was occurring in Hollywood at the time, exemplified by the 1981 release of Raiders of the Lost Ark.
 The art for this series was impressive and the combination sequence of Acrobunch still remains exceptional to this day, setting the benchmark for the rest of the 1980s.
 Five separate vehicles combine to form the super robot Acrobunch.
-The parts contain 2 motorcycles which form the arm, 2 racecars form the legs, 1 plane form the body.
+The parts contain 2 motorcycles which form the arms, 2 racecars form the legs, 1 plane form the body.

 The series achieved some popularity in France, where it debuted on TV in 1985 and is known by differing titles including L'Empire des Cinq and Askadis - La Légende de l'empire perdu.
 The French dubbed version changed the names of the lead characters as well as the Acrobunch robot itself (becoming "Thorn-Rock"), and also changed the setting of the series from Japan to Canada.

 Discotek Media released Acrobunch on standard definition Blu-ray disc for North American audiences on February 23, 2021.